 The USA is fortunate to have abundant beautiful parks to visit.
 From the purple mountain majesties to the amber waves of grain, the drama and diversity of America’s natural landscape can only be rivalled by a few other nations.
 Summing them up, there are more than 390 US national parks which are maintained by the National Park Service.

 Whether you are from the East coast, the West coast, in the Midwest or located in the Rockies, there are lots of opportunities to get outdoors and enjoy these magnificent parks on holiday or vacation.
 Encompassing swamplands, active volcanoes, painted deserts and sequoia forests, these protected areas indeed provide adventurous visitors with firsthand looks at the unique beauty of the untouched American wilderness.

 National parks offer everything from photography, wonderful hiking trails and wildlife viewing opportunities to boating or even stargazing.
 There is a lot to be done at any one of these national parks and it is also a fantastic way of spending time with the family either as a travel vacation or a day trip.
 Educational and the serenity of these parks makes a very relaxing experience.
-Here are the top 10 US national Parks:
+For more information see the National Parks Service website.
+Here is our choice of the top 10 US National Parks:

 1. Bryce Canyon National Park- Utah